 - Practice Time

 When is your "prime time"?
 If you feel freshest in the morning, early morning practice may be for you.
 If you feel your energy peak in the afternoon or at night, practice then.
 Do you tire easily when you practice?
 Divide your practice time into two segments instead of having one long practice session.
 Whatever time you do choose, be consistent and try to practice at the same time five or six days a week.

 When you practice, find a quiet room where you won't be disturbed.
-Turn off the TV, put away your ipod or CD player, and let your voicemail or the answering machine answer all calls.
+Turn off the TV, set your phone to silent, and wait until your practice session is finished before checking your phone for messages or calls.

 - Music Accessories

 Before timing every nanosecond of your practice time, gather together all of the practice materials you'll need.
 Music, a pencil to note difficult passages and fingerings, and a music stand are basic necessities.
+If you use a tablet or iPad for digital music, make sure it’s charged or plugged in before beginning.
 If you do practice sitting down (some teachers prefer that you stand while practicing), make sure you use a chair that isn't too soft, or it will be difficult to use proper playing position.